Image

 Director, Maine Women Writers Collection

-Co-founder, Gender, Women, and Sexuality Studies
+Affiliated Faculty, Gender, Women, & Sexuality Studies

 Ludcke Chair of Liberal Arts and Sciences, 2021-22